jestjs/jest/docs/en/CLI.md

 ### `jest <regexForTestFiles>`

 When you run `jest` with an argument, that argument is treated as a regular expression to match against files in your project.
 It is possible to run test suites by providing a pattern.
 Only the files that the pattern matches will be picked up and executed.
-Note: depending on your terminal, you may need to quote this argument: `jest "my.*(complex)?pattern`.
+Note: depending on your terminal, you may need to quote this argument: `jest "my.*(complex)?pattern"`.

 ### `--bail`